Loaded Potato Skins

 Who doesn’t love a good potato skin?
 I mean, what’s not to love about the starchy, salty, cheesy combination?
 And they’re just the ultimate snack food for watching football, of course.

-4. Arrange the potato halves on a broiler pan.
-Turn your oven up to 450-degrees and cook the skins for 20 minutes, turning the skins over halfway through.
+5. Arrange the potato halves on a broiler pan.
+Turn your oven up to 450 degrees and cook the skins for 20 minutes, turning the skins over halfway through.

 Bacon Cheddar Potato Skins

-Since today (12/30) is National Bacon Day, let’s celebrate with this tasty little recipe!
+Did you know that December 30th is National Bacon Day?
+Celebrate with this tasty little recipe!

 Make-Ahead Method